Timothylawler/RestAPISpring/README.md

 * Spring Boot main Application

-* A simple Greetings model
+* A Greetings model

 * A controller with CRUD to use with the greetings model

+* A simple hSQL database with a table for the greetings model

 ---